Defending Against Charges Of Larceny By False Pretenses

 In a real-life example of just this sort of case, one of our attorneys had a client who was charged with larceny after he failed to deliver a used appliance at the agreed-upon time and did not respond to phone calls from the buyer for several days.
 The case was dismissed early on for lack of probable cause because the prosecution failed to put forth any evidence that her client never intended to deliver the appliance.

-If you need a Massachusetts criminal defense attorney for a larceny by false pretenses case, call us now at 617-906-6268 or fill out our contact form for a free consultation with one of our attorneys.
+You need a strong defense against these damaging charges; now is not the time to go it alone.
+Call us now at 617-804-7228 or fill out our contact form for a free consultation with one of our attorneys.